sainjacobs/EIS-Appendix-Generation/README.md

 	7) Make sure `dss_path` variable correctly references the DSS_contents output file you copied over.
 Also, make sure that the parent directory is correct for where you have your eis_appendix_gen local directory stored.
     8) Make sure that `wy_flags_path`, `doc_name`, `location_cw_path`, `storage_elevation_table`, and `new_doc` contain the correct parent directory for your local copy of eis_appendix_gen.
+	9) Set `use_calendar_yr` to True to use calendar year-year type sorting.
+Set `use_calendar_yr` to False to use water year-year type sorting.
-	9) Run the EISAppendixGen.py script
+   10) Run the EISAppendixGen.py script
 4. The EIS Appendix output will be a Microsoft Word Document in the eis_appendix_gen directory under the name f"appendix_final_{report_type}.docx".
 5. After the script finishes running, open the Word document and **Ctrl+A** to select all.
 Then press **F9** to generate the table and figure numbers.